-BUDGET (2 pages max.)
+(2 pages max.)

 - Applicants are strongly encouraged to contact FightMND in regard to budgeting and use of a FightMND approved Contract Research Organisation (CRO). - Provide a full budget and budget justification.
 Note that continuity of funding is dependent on achieving study milestones (see below).
-Please consider this when planning the budget for your clinical trial application. - Per patient costs must be included and clearly identifiable in the budget section of the application.
-Per patient costs should be appropriately budgeted to ensure equity of recruitment across clinical sites in Australia.
+Please consider this when planning the budget for your clinical trial application. - Where the application is to support a Phase II/III Clinical Trial with a budget that exceeds the FightMND grant, applicants should include budget details of the entire study, including: - o The overall budget and cost of the study; - o The component of the study that this application will fund;